elastic/app-search-reference-ui-react/README.md

 ## Component Structure

-This project is structure in such a way that it mimics the eventual setup of our UI toolkit.
+This project is structured in such a way that it mimics the eventual setup of our UI toolkit.

 For example: